Volunteering at Texas School for the Blind and Visually Impaired

 Volunteer Requirements and Opportunities:

-A Volunteer is required to fill out an application, pass a criminal records check, and attend a one-hour orientation.
+A Volunteer is required to fill out an application, pass a criminal records check, and attend an orientation.
 Volunteer placements will be discussed at the orientation.

 Court Ordered Community Service Volunteers -

 The process for fulfilling Court Ordered Community Service differs from that of other volunteers.
-Applications will be accepted throughout the year, including summer.
-Community service activities must be done between 8:00 AM and 5:00 PM on Monday-Friday and will include clerical duties or working in the Learning Resource Center on various duties that might involve lifting, organizing, or computer scanning and editing.
-To qualify to fulfill your Court Ordered Community Service hours at Texas School for the Blind and Visually Impaired, download and return the application below.
+Applications will be accepted throughout the year, including summer, when there is an appropriate placement open.
+Community service activities must be done between 8:00 AM and 5:00 PM on Monday-Friday and will include clerical duties, computer scanning and editing or various duties that might involve lifting.
+Court Ordered volunteers will NOT be working with students.
+To qualify to fulfill your Court Ordered Community Service hours at Texas School for the Blind and Visually Impaired, call 512-206-9234 to check for an open placement, then download and return the application.

 Applicant Criminal Record Check Information